Hrvr1/Personal-proyects/README.md

 # Personal Projects

 Welcome to the **Personal Projects** repository!
 This repository is dedicated to showcasing and storing various personal projects, ranging from simple applications to complex systems.
-Below, you will find a list of the current projects available, each with a link to its own detailed README.
+Below, you will find a list of the current projects available, each with a link to its own detailed README.md.

 ## Projects